 SafeFinder is a search engine that installs itself on a browser you use as a default home page and search tool.
 Have you been wondering why Safe Finder sneaked into your browser without your consent?
 Are you trying to find out why you are seeing ads associated with Safe Finder on your Mac?
 Those are the reasons why many users call it the SafeFinder Virus.

-Safe Finder Search is a browser hijacker pushed by potentially unwanted programs.
-The website will redirect you to its own search engine and could push advertisements.
+Safe Finder is a browser hijacker pushed by potentially unwanted programs.
+The website will redirect you to its own search engines.
+It will push intrusive advertisements and present you with unreliable search results.
 While using its services, you can find yourself on unfamiliar pages with lots of pop-ups and sponsored content that go through this hijacker.
 The hijacker might change the start page, new tab, and search settings for the browser applications you have on your computer device.